Wedding Photographer at Hampton Court House

 Bridal Arrival at Hampton Court House (& Goings On Inside)

-There is rarely a more splendid doorway for the bridal entrance than that into the Main Hall of Hampton Court House.
+There is rarely a more splendid doorway for the bridal entrance than that into the Main Hall.

-A nervous-looking groom stands waiting for his bride to enter… Note the closed doors, meaning that she’s arrived and is readying herself to enter.
+A nervous-looking groom stands waiting for his bride to enter… Note the closed doors, meaning she’s arrived and ready to enter.

-At the decisive moment, I train my lens solely on the door and wait for it to open and the bridal procession to begin.
+At the decisive moment, I train my lens solely on the door, waiting for it to open and the bridal procession to begin.

 Children often feature prominently before the bride enters.
-Here a little bridesmaid and pageboy present the perfect picture to the start of the day.
+Here, a bridesmaid and pageboy present the perfect picture at the start of the day.

 Light can be tricky in an old wedding venue such as Hampton Court House.
-Photographers’ have to be at the top of their game to balance the outside daylight with the dim interior.
+Photographers must be at the top of their game to balance the outside daylight with the dim interior.

-I take a full sequence as the bride and father process down the aisle which gives me options in the edit and the chance to use black and white to good effect.
+I take a complete sequence as the bride and father process down the aisle, giving me options in the photo edit and the chance to use black and white to good effect.

 The Wedding Ceremony & Richmond Registrars

 I always make a point of introducing myself to the presiding registrars before the ceremony starts.
-I like to reassure them that I shall be discreet and find out any house-rules they have before proceedings get underway.
+I like to reassure them that I shall be discreet and find out their house rules before proceedings get underway.

-Happily, I am very familiar with the Richmond registrars and can tell you that they are amongst the most relaxed in the London area.
-They are very keen that the photographer can move around unhindered and have no rules regarding bounce flash use.
-The only restriction they imposed is that I don’t photograph the register signing.
-This is common outside Central London.
+Happily, I am very familiar with the Richmond registrars and can tell you that they are among the most relaxed in London.
+They are very keen that the photographer can move around unhindered and have no rules regarding flash use.
+Now the register has moved online, they allow me to photograph the schedule signing.

 It’s always a magical moment when the couple sees and greet each other for the first time.

-Thanks to the registrars’ relaxed nature, I’m able to move about and take some stunning shots from different angles of the couple throughout their ceremony.
+Thanks to the registrar’s relaxed nature, I can move about and take some stunning shots of the couple from different angles throughout their ceremony.

 Amazing floral arrangements adorn the front of the Main Hall at Hampton Court House, and the ceremony takes place around a period table and almost throne-like chairs.
-These are placed just in front of the central full-height window which offers pleasing natural light.
+These are placed just in front of the central full-height window, offering pleasing natural light.

 Your photographer won’t need to use much (if any) artificial light when shooting at the front of the room.

-Bride Emma looks pretty as a picture in this photo that shows her joy and delight at marrying Ben.
+Bride Emma looks pretty as a picture.
+This photo shows her joy and delight at marrying Ben.
+It’s what my photography is all about!

 Wedding Bookings at Hampton Court House